-Shakti, also known as Shaks to his childhood friends, is a husband, father, brother and friend, philosopher, guide to many.
-He considers himself to be a world citizen sporting a universal and inclusive outlook and possessing a wide range of interests.
-He was born and brought up in Mumbai, formerly known as Bombay, to parents who hailed from Lahore [now in Pakistan].
-He is the youngest of four siblings; husband to Suchita, a travel-trade professional and father to Karishma, a public health professional.
+Shakti, known as Shaks to his childhood friends, is a husband, father, brother, friend, philosopher and guide.
+He sees himself as a world citizen sporting a universal and inclusive outlook.
+Born and brought up in Mumbai, formerly Bombay, to parents who hailed from Lahore [now in Pakistan], Shakti is the youngest of four siblings; husband to Suchita, a travel-trade professional and father to Karishma, a public health professional.

-During his formative years and later in mid-life and beyond, Shakti has been influenced by several wonderful Beings, some who prevailed during his time and others from eras gone by.
-These include the likes of the Jesuit priest Anthony de Mello S.J.; noted poet and Nobel laureate Rabindranath Tagore; the legendary investment manager Sir John Templeton; noted management consultant Peter Drucker, prominent oncologist Dr Bernie Siegel, M.D.; economist E F Schumacher; earth scientist James Lovelock; Theosophist Madame Sophia Wadia; author Dr Monica Sharma and spiritual gurus Mirra Alfassa (a.k.a.
+During his formative years and later, Shakti has been influenced by several wonderful souls.
+These include the likes of the Jesuit priest Anthony de Mello S.J., noted poet and Nobel laureate Rabindranath Tagore, the legendary investment manager Sir John Templeton, noted management consultant Peter Drucker, prominent oncologist Dr Bernie Siegel, M.D, economist E F Schumacher, earth scientist James Lovelock, Theosophist Madame Sophia Wadia, author Dr. Monica Sharma, systems thinker & physicist, Fritjof Capra and spiritual gurus Mirra Alfassa (a.k.a.
 The Mother), Sadhguru Jaggi Vasudev and S.N.
 Goenka.